India News | Navy Official from Odisha ‘missing' on His Way to Kerala; Family Lodges Police Complaint | LatestLY

 Bhubaneswar, Jan 22 (PTI) A 26-year-old junior-level Navy official went "missing" after he left his home town Berhampur in Odisha's Ganjam district to join duty at a Naval unit in Kerala's Kochi, his family said on Wednesday.

-The Navy official, identified as Sourav Kumar Patra, joined the Indian Navy in 2019, and came to his home in December last year to attend a marriage ceremony, said Sameer Patra, Sourav's brother.
+Sourav Kumar Patra, who joined the Indian Navy in 2019, had come home in December for a marriage ceremony, his brother Sameer said.

 Also Read | Pickleball Rules and Regulations: How to Play?
 All You Need to Know About Sport As India Hosts 4th National Pickleball Tournament.

-“He left home early morning on January 19 and took a train to Visakhapatnam from where he was supposed to catch a flight at 12:30 pm for Kochi.
-However, his mobile phone remained switched off since January 19 morning,” the Navy official's brother said.
+“He left early on January 19 and took a train to Visakhapatnam, where he was supposed to catch a flight to Kochi at 12:30 pm.
+However, his phone has been off since that morning,” Sameer added.

 His family members lodged a missing complaint with the Berhampur Town Police Station on Wednesday, based on which a case was registered and a probe initiated, a senior officer said.